ElectronicBabylonianLiterature/ebl-api/README.md

 [Falcon-Caching](https://falcon-caching.readthedocs.io/) middleware can be used for caching.
 See the documentation for more information.
 Configuration is read from `CACHE_CONFIG` environment variable.

+Alternatively **CustomCache** is a custom Cache which works similar to Falcon-Caching `cache.set, cache.get, ...` methods.
+CustomCache will not expire but has to be invalidated manually.

 ```shell script
 CACHE_CONFIG='{"CACHE_TYPE": "simple"}' poetry run waitress-serve --port=8000 --call ebl.app:get_app
 ```